 Disability Living Allowance is normally paid directly into any account of your choice which accepts Direct Payment of benefits.
 This might be a bank, building society or other account provider.
 You may be able to get someone else to collect your Disability Living Allowance if you wish.

-Full List of UK Disability Pension Documents (14 Items)
+Click Here for Full List (14 Items)